megame24/Maintenance-Tracker/README.md

 ## Installation

-Follow the steps below to setup a local development environment.
+Follow the steps below to setup a local development environment, make sure to have `Nodejs` and `PostgreSQL` installed.

 1. Clone the repository from a terminal `git clone https://github.com/megame24/Maintenance-Tracker.git`.
 2. Navigate to the project directory `cd Maintenance-Tracker`
 3. Run `npm install` on the terminal to install dependencies.
+4. Change `.env-sample` to `.env` and provide the necessary credentials
-4. Run `npm start` to start the application.
+5. Run `npm start` to start the application.

 ## Testing